 This MSc engages with a great challenge facing urban professionals: the decay of cities and their planned renaissance.
 It will equip you with the ability to critically analyse complex urban issues, the boldness to address those issues in a creative, strategic manner and the confidence to propose appropriate implementation plans.

-The UCL Bartlett School of Planning has been at the forefront of planning research and teaching in the UK and internationally since 1914.
-The programme, one of the oldest in the Bartlett, is delivered by globally distinguished academics.
+The Bartlett School of Planning has been at the forefront of planning research and teaching in the UK and internationally since 1914.
+The programme, one of the oldest in The Bartlett, is delivered by globally distinguished academics.

 You will be engaged with practitioners, alumni and academic guests through seminars, site visits and workshops in the UK and overseas.
 Upon graduation you will join both the UCL alumni network and the Urban Regeneration MSc network.

 Following graduation you will also be eligible to apply for membership of the Royal Institution of Chartered Surveyors (RICS), the Institute of Economic Development (IED) and, depending on your elective modules, the Royal Town Planning Institute (RTPI).